Chaotic and irregular atrial arrhythmia, the prevalence of which increases progressively with age.

 Causes significant morbidity (e.g., palpitations, dyspnoea, angina, dizziness or syncope, and features of heart failure, tachycardia-induced cardiomyopathy, or stroke) and death.
 Many patients are asymptomatic or have symptoms that are less specific for cardiac arrhythmias, such as mild dementia or silent strokes.

 ECG shows absent P waves, presence of fibrillatory waves, and irregularly irregular QRS complexes.

 Treatment strategy depends on the severity of symptoms, the duration of AF, and the presence of comorbid conditions.
 Treatment involves correction of the abnormal rate, or rate plus rhythm, along with anticoagulation in high-risk patients.

-Risks and benefits of a chosen therapy, such as rate control or rhythm control strategies utilising beta-blockers, calcium blockers, digoxin, anti-arrhythmic agents, ablation for pulmonary vein isolation and left atrial substrate modification, pacemakers, and ablation of the atrioventricular node need to be weighed based on multiple clinical factors to optimise patient outcome.
+Risks and benefits of a chosen therapy, such as rate control or rhythm control strategies utilising beta-blockers, calcium blockers, digoxin, anti-arrhythmic agents, catheter-based or surgical ablation for pulmonary vein isolation and left atrial substrate modification, pacemakers, and ablation of the atrioventricular node need to be weighed based on multiple clinical factors to optimise patient outcome.

 Atrial fibrillation (AF) is a supraventricular tachyarrhythmia.
 It is characterised by uncoordinated atrial activity on the surface ECG, with fibrillatory waves of varying shapes, amplitudes, and timing associated with an irregularly irregular ventricular response when atrioventricular (AV) conduction is intact.